alvaropran/UberBIEngineeringDashboard/README.md

 Google Cloud Steps:

-- Ran the virtual machine through GCP
+- Ran the virtual machine through GCP, resolved some externally managed environment bugs
 - Downloaded pip and downloaded mage
 - Began by using local host and external IP provided by Google Compute Engine